Back to jobs

 • Implement and monitor clinical protocols and guidelines that enhance the quality of psychiatric care.

-• Support recruitment process, interview candidates and providing input in hiring process
+• Support recruitment process, interview candidates and providing input in hiring process in addition to supporting clinician onboarding training

 • Develop and execute population health initiatives that improve outcomes, increase efficiency, and reduce health disparities.